musikele/blog-eleventy/_posts/2023/bye-advertising-industry.md

 ## RTK.io (that no longer exists)

 I finally got an offer which was double than what I was used to in Italy.
 Now it's the moment to tell you about my impostor syndrome: the very first months I felt like I joined a spaceship to Mars, and my only background was... *Javascript*.
-People was used to speak english to discuss very complex problems, and I thought to be able to sustain a conversation in english, well it turns out i wasn't.
+People were used to speak english to discuss very complex problems, and I thought to be able to sustain a conversation in english, well it turns out i wasn't.
 Or, to be more precise, I had to to do some practice because my words couldn't come out at the same speed of my thoughts.

 About this company, that was called RTK.io, I want to highlight a few points.